 My ‘One Man Show’ “Hopes and Dreams” opened on September 3, 2014 and was to remain open to public till October 7.
 The opening was a wonderful experience both for me and my wife Joy, who was also accompanying me during the show.
 Soon after the opening, we planned a trip to New York where we spent around ten days and saw the famous ‘Christina’s World’, one of the most popular and important works produced by Wyeth at MOMA.
 The Museum had acquired this work from the artist soon after its completion.
 I also had to see some major museums and galleries in NY since it was my very first visit to the US.
 Yet, I must say that looking at ‘Christina’s World’, which is one of the most durable and disquieting images of the 20th century America, was a profound experience.
 Against the wall of landscape that leads up to her house, the painting depicts the crippled body of an ageless woman who seems trapped, imprisoned by the very emptiness of the earth.
 Its meticulous execution was just so wonderful that I almost spend more than one hour only to observe and study the technicalities of the execution part of the painting.

 After coming back to Pittsburgh to attend my talk organized by the Gallery, we went back to Philadelphia and from there we caught the bus to Chadds Ford in Wilmington.
 The journey from Philadelphia to Chadds Ford was not as easy as we had thought but somehow we did manage to reach up to our hotel which we had already booked while travelling from India.
 Next day it was our first visit to the Brandywine River Museum and Andrew Wyeth Studio in Chadds Ford.
 I was very excited to see everything.
 We took a morning taxi which took us some 45 minutes to reach our destination.
 Finally we saw the Museum signboard on the highway and made our way inside the inner lane and caught the very first glimpse of the Museum.
 The Brandywine River Museum is a museum of regional and American art located on U.S. Route 1 in Chadds Ford, Pennsylvania on the banks of the Brandywine Creek.
 The Museum showcases the art of Andrew Wyeth and his family including his father N.C.
 Wyeth.
 After buying our tickets, which covered both the Museum as well as the Studio where Andrew Wyeth had worked, we entered a very simple and old looking building with a feel of Wyeth paintings.
 I was curious to see the work of Andrew Wyeth more closely than the works of other family members.
-So, after looking at the work of N.C.Wyeth, Johan McCoy and Peter Hurd, I finally entered the Andrew Wyeth Gallery and lo and behold, here it was, ‘The Night Sleeper’, ‘Roasted Chestnuts’, ‘Dryad ‘ and few works from his Helga series right before my eyes.
+So, after looking at the work of N.C.Wyeth, Johan McCoy and Peter Hurd, I finally entered the Andrew Wyeth Gallery and here it was, ‘The Night Sleeper’, ‘Roasted Chestnuts’, ‘Dryad ‘ and few works from his Helga series right before my eyes.
 For nearly 60 years Andrew Wyeth spent every fall and winter in Chadds Ford.
 Wyeth was an astute observer who once noted that meaning “is hiding behind the mask of truth” in his work.
 He freely manipulated his subjects, transforming them in order to evoke memories, ideas, and emotions.
 Through a process of reduction and selection, he created mysterious undercurrents in his landscapes, interiors, and portraits.

 When it came to his work, Wyeth was very private - a proclivity that is underscored by a sign tacked to the front door: “I do not sign autographs.”
 Even with his family, he could be secretive.
 He rarely told anyone, including his wife, where he was going when he left his house in the morning to paint.
 His palette was the countryside along the Brandywine: the sky, the grass, the animals, the houses and the people that he had known since childhood.